Spanish flu: Other exonyms

 French press initially used 'American flu', but adopted 'Spanish flu' in lieu of antagonizing an ally.
-In the spring of 1918, British soldiers called it 'Flanders flu', while German soldiers used 'Flandern-Fieber' (Flemish fever), both after a famous battlefield in Belgium where many soldiers on both sides fell ill.
+In the spring of 1918, British soldiers called it 'Flanders flu', while German soldiers used 'Flandern-Fieber' (Flemish fever), both after a battlefield in Belgium where many soldiers on both sides fell ill.
 In Senegal it was named 'Brazilian flu', and in Brazil, 'German flu'.
 In Spain it was also known as the 'French flu' (gripe francesa), or the 'Naples Soldier' (Soldado de Nápoles), after a popular song from a zarzuela.
 Spanish flu (gripe española) is now a common name in Spain, but remains controversial there.